10:30 am Sunday Worship

 Travis Allen

 So this is a delegation from the ruling body of the Jews, which is the Council of seventy, the Sanhedrin.
 Many of them are Pharisees, but some of them are Sadducees.
 The Sanhedrin is presided over by the top guy who will break a tie in case of a tie vote.
 It’s the Chief Priest, Caiaphas in this case.
-So this is a delegation from the Sanhedrin and as we said from the beginning, the question that they asked about authority, it’s actually not the wrong question.
+This is a delegation from the Sanhedrin and as we said from the beginning, the question that they asked about authority, it’s actually not the wrong question.
 Yeah, it’s said in the wrong spirit, but it is a right question to ask.
 They are the duly appointed authority, the Sanhedrin, and they have the right and the duty.
-They’ve got a God-given responsibility actually to examine leadership and examine influence and examine teachers teaching.
+They’ve got a God-given responsibility actually to examine leadership, and examine influence, and examine teachers teaching.

 They use their God given, divinely delegated authority in a dishonest and insincere and hypocritical way.
 How is that?
 It’s to protect their interests, selfish interests.
-We know from Luke 19:47, we can see very clearly there these men want him dead.
+We know from Luke 19:47, we can see very clearly there, these men want him dead.
 It’s not righteous.
 They can’t simply arrest him though.
 They can’t drag him off to prison, have him executed.
 They can’t have him assassinated.
 Such actions would really undermine the appearance of legitimacy that they had before all the people, and they need to keep up appearances.

 The chief priest refers to a group or an order that worked for and represent the interest of the current ruling high priest, who is Caiaphas, his high priestly family, dignitaries that are corrected to the priesthood.
 As we said last time, these chief priests, the high priestly family, all theological liberals, they’re morally corrupt.
 They’re driven by greed, love for money, but they are the custodians of the temple and as the custodians of the temple, they’re not too happy about what Jesus did the previous day.

 It’s really messing up all their business connections.
-It’s really putting all their, the contracts that they’ve created with those who sell the animals and change the money put all those contracts in jeopardy of them being out of contract.
-The scribes, many of these are Pharisees, but others are Sadducees or others just neutral if there is such a thing.
+It’s really putting all their, the contracts that they’ve created with those who sell the animals and change the money, put all those contracts in jeopardy of them being out of contract.
+The scribes, many of these are Pharisees, but others are Sadducees or others just neutral, if there is such a thing.
 But they’re academics.
 They’re the legal theological scholars.
 They have studied the Bible.
 They’ve interpreted the Law of Moses.
 They know the Scripture.
 They’re, they advise those whom they work for in matters of law, matters of policy and procedure.
 But the scribes are there, and especially accompanied, accompanying the chief priest.

 They are there to provide legal cover, biblical cover, for their, their duties.
 They’re like backup and they assure the people, they assure everyone that the traditions of the Pharisees, the policies, the priesthood, the policies of the temple, all those are biblically justified.
 We can find chapter and verse for everything that we do.
 So scribes assure everyone God is on the side of these religious authorities.
 You need to listen to them because the Bible says so.